Page last reviewed: 13/07/2011

 Your GP or practice nurse can tell you what your ideal weight is in relation to your build and height.
 Alternatively, find out what your BMI (body mass index) is by using the BMI calculator below.

 If you smoke, giving up will reduce your risk of developing CHD.
 Smoking is a major risk factor for developing atherosclerosis (hardening of the arteries).
 It also causes the majority of cases of coronary thrombosis in people under the age of 50.

-Research has shown that you are up to four times more likely to successfully give up smoking if you use NHS support together with stop-smoking medicines, such as patches or gum.
+Research has shown that you are up to four times more likely to successfully give up smoking if you use HSE support together with stop-smoking medicines, such as patches or gum.
 Ask your doctor about this or visit www.quit.ie.

 Reduce your alcohol consumption